Approaches to Developing Watershed Plans Using CAST

 - Tree Canopy

 BMPs are ranked to indicate their impact on the co-benefits evaluated.
 This information will be incorporated into CAST scenario results at a later date.
 In the meantime, the BMP co-benefit impacts are provided at the links below.
+This scoring matrix can be used in multiple ways:

 Translating Goals to BMPs